Contract terms and policies are listed below.

 Acts contrary to federal, state, or local laws, and university regulations such as, but not limited to, sex offenses, gambling, possession and/or use of illegal drugs and/or controlled substances, theft, and disruption constitute violations of student housing policy.
 Recognition of the personal and property rights of others is expected of residents, visitors, and guests.
 Weapons are prohibited in all Student Housing facilities.
 Pursuant to Kansas law, the concealed carry of handguns shall be permitted on University campuses beginning on July 1, 2017.
 All facilities are tobacco-free.

-Students who sign a housing contract agree to the policies and regulations in this contract, those found in the KU Student Housing Handbook available at www.housing.ku.edu, and other official publications, including: 1) The Code of Student Rights and Responsibilities for the University of Kansas; 2) The University of Kansas Parking Regulations; and, 3) a safety information poster provided in living units.
-In addition, I give consent for my photograph or likeness to be used in publicity programs created for KU Student Housing.
+Students who sign a housing contract agree to the policies and regulations in this contract, those found in the KU Student Housing Handbook available at www.housing.ku.edu, and other official publications, including: 1) The Code of Student Rights and Responsibilities for the University of Kansas; and, 2) The University of Kansas Parking Regulations.
+In addition, by signing the housing contract, the resident gives consent for their photograph or likeness to be used in publicity programs created for KU Student Housing.

 Violation of or Failure to Follow Policies or Regulations